Inc44/dotfiles/COMMAND.md

 ---

+`egpu-switcher`: Manage eGPU

+Options:

+- `setup`: Initialize and configure the system for eGPU support
+- `enable`: Enable the eGPU for use
+- `config`: Modify or view the current eGPU configuration
+- `switch`: Switch between available GPUs (iGPU/dGPU and eGPU)

 `faillock --user user --reset`: Reset the faillock counter for user `user`

 `fc-list`: Display all available fonts and styles

 `ffmpeg -i input -c copy output`: Copy the media stream from the input file to the output file without re-encoding

+`ffmpeg -i video %04d.png`: Save a video as a sequence of images, using four-digit numbering for the filenames

-`ffmpeg -i input -map 0:v -map 0:a:1 -map 0:a:0 -map 0:s:1 -map_metadata 0 -c copy -disposition:a:0 default -disposition:a:1 none -ss m:ss -t s -y output`: Copy the media stream from the input file to the output file without re-encoding, setting audio stream disposition, trimming, and overwriting the output file without asking
+`ffmpeg -i input -map 0:v -map 0:a:1 -map 0:a:0 -map 0:s:1 -map_metadata 0 -c copy -disposition:a:0 default -disposition:a:1 none -ss m:ss -t s -y output`: Copy the media stream from the input file to the output file without re-encoding, set audio stream disposition, trim, and overwrite the output file without asking

 Options: